MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │ NANCY A    POLICE OFFICER   80016 │
     =#

-A negative index can be used to mark records from the end of the pipeline's input.
+A negative index can be used to count records from the end of the pipeline's input.
 So, to return up to, but not including, the very last item in the stream, we could write: